 - If the state sales tax is 10%, then multiply the desired drink price ($3.46) by 1.10.
 This results in a selling price to the customer of $3.81, which many would round up to $4.00.

-You may be aware that many in the bar industry have a variety of value groups, each with different price points.
-Because some product groups are less profitable, it’s impossible to achieve consistent profit margins across the board.
+Many owners in the bar industry have a variety of value groups, each with different price points.
+Because some product groups are less profitable, it’s impossible to achieve consistent profit margins.
 Upselling bolsters profit margins for bar owners.
 Therefore, the art of upselling is where the greatest profit margins lie in the bar business; I discuss this is greater detail in a previous post.
 To learn how other bar owners set their pricing, I cite my good friend and industry expert, Chuck Deibel.
 According to Chuck, among his hundreds of bar clients the ideal pour cost percentages for the various alcohol groups are as follows:

 - Well liquor is 10% or less.